DanaKirsh/scottish-widows-scraper/README.md

   }
 }
 ```
-This should make sure that the first few rows are always empty.
+This should make sure that the first 10 rows are always empty.

 3. In the triggers section, click 'Add Trigger'.
     - Choose the function `shiftRowsDown` from the functions dropdown
     - Select event source: 'From Spreadsheet'
     - Select event type: 'On change'

-4. Test that the trigger is working by making an edit to your spreadsheet and verifying that lines are added as a result.
+4. Test that the trigger is working by changing the value in cell C10 and verifying that a row is added as a result.
 5. The function above includes logging statements.
-You can verify the trigger is running, and how many lines are added each time by navigating to the executions tab in the app scripts window and expanding each execution.
+You can verify the trigger is running, and how many rows are added each time by navigating to the executions tab in the app scripts window and expanding each execution.